CreativeTechGuy/recursive-proxy-mock/README.md

     -   `descriptor` - the descriptor object that was passed to the `Object.defineProperty` call.
 [Descriptor documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperty#description).
 -   All other handlers:
     -   No useful additional information is available

+### `replayProxy(proxy, target)`

+Replay every operation performed on a proxy mock object onto a target object.
+This can effectively let you time travel to queue up any actions and replay them as many times as you would like.
+Every property accessor, every function call, etc will be replayed onto the target.

+-   `proxy` - the root proxy object that was returned from `recursiveProxyMock`
+-   `target` - any object/function/class etc which will be operated on in the same way that the `proxy` object was.

 ### `listAllProxyOperations(proxy) => ProxyData[]`